(anti)

 Claude Code costs up to $200 a month.
 Goose does the same thing for free.

-Claude Code costs up to $200 per month, sparking developer backlash as alternative tools like Goose offer similar autonomous coding capabilities for free.
+Anthropic's Claude Code costs up to $200 monthly, sparking developer backlash as free alternatives like Goose offer comparable autonomous coding capabilities without subscription fees.

 22. № 22 TechCrunch